-Fernando Torres: Chelsea Star Might Be Worth £50 Million
+Fernando Torres: Chelsea Star Has Clear Potential To Be Worth £50 Million Again

 Fernando Torres might be worth his £50 million to Chelsea, as his Premier League and UEFA Champions League performance data shows.

 Of course his statistics don't merit his price tag at the moment, but what they show is a man with potential to be truly prolific.